 26. Organize papers with magazine racks.

-These are cheap from Ikea.
+These are inexpensive ones from Ikea.

 27. Use numbered clothespins to keep track of student work.

 See whose work is done with just a glance.

 This new method of turning in homework has been such a timesaver this school year!
 Now, when students turn in their homework, they have to put their clip on it so I can easily see who did or did not do their homework. #triedandtrueingrade2 #teacherhacks #teachersfollowteachers #teachersofinstagram #iteachsecond #classroomideas